 Long-term debt.
-At the end of the fiscal year, the Authority had \$50,009,804 in bonds and notes outstanding, versus \$40,220,141 last year, an increase of 24.34% as shown below.
+At the end of the fiscal year, the Authority had \$47,501,220 in bonds and notes outstanding, versus \$50,009,804 last year, a decrease of 5.02% as shown below.
 Outstanding obligations decreased as a result of principal payments being made.
-There was an increase in outstanding debt, as the Authority finalized funding in the Clean Water Financing and Assistance Program, through the Virginia Department of Environmental Quality (DEQ).

 The Authority's Virginia Resource Authority Bonds are rated "AAA" from Standard and Poor's.
-Other obligations include accrued paid time off (PTO).
-More detailed information on the Authority's long-term liabilities is located in Note 6 of the Notes to Financial Statements.
+Other obligations include accrued paid time off ("PTO").
+More detailed information on the Authority's long-term liabilities is located in Note 5 of the Notes to Financial Statements.